Euonymus fortunei 'Emerald Gaiety'

 -

-This is one of the smaller evergreen shrubs in the Euonymus genus (a group of plants with similar characteristics).
-It is bushy and slowly grows to about 5 feet tall unless it is supported by a support wall or trellis, which will cause it to climb.
-It has small leaves and non-showy flowers.
-It has red colored berries and may have good fall color.
+This is one of the smaller broad leaf evergreen shrubs in the Euonymus genus (a group of plants with similar characteristics).
+It is bushy and slowly grows to about 5 feet tall with a 6 foot spread at maturity.
+However, if it is supported by a wall or trellis, it will climb.
+It has small leaves and Inconspicuous, greenish-white flowers that appear in early summer.
+It has red colored berries and good fall color.
+If grown in partial shade, it will encourage variegated leaves.

 - See this plant in the following landscape: